zachpino/comm-workshop-s18/week12/reproj.md

 -----

-Let's now convert this code to a more D3-standard version, and also draw [SVG icons](matrix-svg.md) instead of dots.
+Let's now look at some dataviz presentation pattern, starting with a [matrix plot](matrix.md).